thisdot/starter.dev/starters/cra-rxjs-styled-components/README.md

 In this `starters/cra-rxjs-styled-components/src` directory you will find the `Counter` and `Homepage` directories.

-The `Counter` contains the following files:
+The `Counter` directory contains the following files:

 - Counter.stories.tsx
 - Counter.styles.tsx